 The Law Offices of Justin C. Brasch has extensive experience protecting Rent Stabilized and Rent Controlled tenants in NYC.
-We have helped hundreds of tenants.
+We have helped hundreds of tenants in the real estate sector.

 Justin Brasch Can Protect Your Rights